 Museum of Nature and Human Activities, Hyōgo, Natural history museum in Sanda, Japan

-The Museum of Nature and Human Activities is a four-floor natural history museum displaying geological specimens, dinosaur fossils, and biological exhibits related to the region.
-Its collections feature rocks, bones, and displays about the animals and plants of Hyogo Prefecture.
+The Museum of Nature and Human Activities is a natural history museum in Sanda, Hyogo Prefecture, displaying geological specimens, dinosaur fossils, and biological exhibits across four floors.
+Its collections focus on the rocks, bones, and living species connected to the Hyogo region.

 The museum displays findings from the Tanba-Sasayama region and makes the area's natural history tangible for visitors.
 The collections help people understand the geological character of Hyogo Prefecture.